“ASSESSING MULTI-TAXON DIVERSITY IN FOREST ECOSYSTEMS”

-The training school will provide a comprehensive overview of multi-taxon biodiversity issues in forest ecosystems with an emphasis on bridging the gap between theory and practice.
-A first theoretical part of the training school will be devoted to statistical sampling methods.
-A second practical part of the training school will present case studies and applications on how to collect, manage, and integrate the different multi-taxon data using open-source tools (CRAN R) and perform biodiversity analyses.
+The aim of the training is to give a comprehensive overview of multi-taxon biodiversity data issues in forest ecosystems with an emphasis on bridging the gap between theory and practice.
+A first theoretical part of the training school will be devoted to statistically sound sampling approaches.
+A second practical part of the training school will present case studies and applications on how to collect, manage, integrate and analyse the different multi-taxon data using open-source tools (CRAN R) and perform biodiversity analyses.

 - 14:30- 18:30 “Theory and application of design-based inference for assessing multi-taxon diversity.”